-In contemporary culture there is however considerable dispute about which relationships the word marriage is applied to, especially as regards relationships between people of the same sex.
-The word’s most frequent collocates are gay and same-sex, followed by arranged, civil, happy, traditional, and interracial.
+In contemporary culture there is dispute about which relationships the word marriage is applied to, especially as regards relationships between people of the same sex.
+Its most frequent collocates in general American and British corpora tend to be gay and same-sex, followed by arranged, civil, happy, traditional, and interracial.
 These qualified uses neatly identify the main areas of contemporary debate.
 The very high frequency of gay and same-sex marriage partly results from hesitation to use marriage unmodified by gay or same-sex to denote same-sex relationships.
-(Significantly, in verbal constructions the contested area of meaning is less easily flagged: two people of the same sex may be described as celebrating their gay marriage with a gay wedding, but not as being *gaily married.)
-The verbs of which marriage is most frequently the object are ban, recognize, legalize, arrange, define, and oppose (ahead of propose or celebrate).
+(Significantly, in verbal constructions the contested area of meaning is less easily flagged: two people of the same sex may be described as celebrating their gay marriage with a gay wedding, but not as being “gaily married.”)
+The verbs of which marriage tends most frequently to be the object are ban, recognize, legalize, arrange, define, and oppose (ahead of propose or celebrate).

-Traditional marriage is often regarded as easily defined.
-But the range of denotation of marriage has always been very broad, and it is difficult to frame a definition which covers all uses.
+Traditional marriage is often regarded as easily defined, but the range of denotation of marriage has always been very broad, and it is difficult to frame a definition that covers all uses.
 In historical British usage, most uses refer to marriages legitimized (post-Reformation) by the Church of England, since this has been the societal norm.
-However, marriage has also denoted unions within a huge variety of different religious and cultural traditions, whether those tolerated within religious minorities within Britain, or marriages in other parts of the world.
-Such uses are not typically marked as problematic or only applying in a limited or metaphorical sense.
+However, marriage has also denoted unions within a huge variety of different religious and cultural traditions, whether those tolerated within religious minorities within Britain, or marriages in other parts of the world: such uses are not typically marked as problematic or only applying in a limited or metaphorical sense.
 Formulations such as “so-called marriage” are typically found only where questions of legitimacy within a particular religious or legal context are at stake, although the frequency of the collocation mixed marriage reflects debate about marriages between people of different races or (typically in earlier use) between people from different religious or cultural traditions.
-In the USA, multiple different local traditions have long applied.
-One particularly fiercely contested question in 19c concerned the legitimacy of polygamous marriages.
+In the US, multiple different local traditions have long applied.
+One particularly fiercely contested question in C19 concerned the legitimacy of polygamous marriages.

-This long tradition informs current changes in use of the word.
-Since marriage has long denoted legitimized unions from a wide variety of traditions and jurisdictions, when e.g. same-sex marriage is today legitimized in an increasing number of jurisdictions this reinforces the tendency to use marriage in relation to such unions elsewhere.
+This long tradition informs current changes.
+Since the word marriage has long denoted legitimized unions from a wide variety of traditions and jurisdictions, when e.g., same-sex marriage is today legitimized in an increasing number of jurisdictions, this reinforces the tendency to use marriage in relation to such unions elsewhere.

-Another major factor has also come to prominence recently.
-The revised OED entry comments concerning be married: ‘Now also sometimes used of couples who are not legally married but whose relationship is recognized as long-term’.
-Here the semantic development results directly from a change in society.
+However, another major factor has come to prominence recently.
+The revised OED entry comments concerning be married: “Now also sometimes used of couples who are not legally married but whose relationship is recognized as long-term.”
+Here the semantic development results directly from change in society.
 The formal marriage ceremony has become less important for many people.
 Additionally, some people (often people of the same sex in jurisdictions where they are not permitted to marry) will have a celebration marking their union in many respects identical to a wedding but not resulting in a legally recognized marriage.
 In the UK many couples of the same sex now mark the beginning of a legally recognized civil partnership in this way.

 There is probably a further mechanism in the semantic broadening of marriage and related words.
-Marriage denotes both the state of matrimony and the action of getting married.
-These two meanings are not easily separated conceptually.
-The same applies to marry, and although it is not cognate wedding forms part of the same tight semantic field.
+Marriage denotes both the state of matrimony and the action of getting married, and the two meanings are not easily separated conceptually.
+The same applies to marry, and although it is not cognate, wedding forms part of the same tight semantic field.
 A wedding marks a marriage, when two people get married, which leads to a marriage, in which two people are married.
 Where such close semantic relationships exist, broadening in one area is typically reflected by broadening in the others.
-Hence if a speaker is happy with use of the word marriage to describe the relationship between two people, it is conceptually a very short step to say they are married, hence that at some point they got married, and a party that marked this was their wedding, marking their marriage.
-In different social circumstances precisely the same semantic links could however work in the opposite direction (this union is not a marriage, hence . . .).
-But where a social trend exists for a more liberal interpretation of one of these terms, the close semantic links lead very readily to broadening in the others as well.
+Hence, if a speaker is happy with use of the word marriage to describe the relationship between two people, it is conceptually a very short step to say that they are married, hence that at some point they got married, and a party that marked this was their wedding, marking their marriage.
+In different social circumstances precisely the same semantic links could work in the opposite direction (this union is not a marriage, hence . . .), but where a social trend exists for a more liberal interpretation of one of these terms, the close semantic links lead very readily to broadening in the others as well.